 Villanova hosted Monmouth on Tuesday, April 2 at the West Campus Tennis Courts.

-The 2013-14 season will mark the seventh at Villanova for Brad Adams, who is the head coach of the men's tennis squad and oversees all operations for the women's tennis program.
+The 2016-17 season marks the 10th year at Villanova for Brad Adams, who is the head coach of the men's tennis squad and oversees all operations for the women's tennis program.
 Adams, himself a former Wildcats student-athlete, brings a goal-oriented and focused coaching style to the team.
-Adams has compiled a career record of 58-86-1 (.405) as the Wildcats head coach.
+Adams has compiled a career record of 76-136-1 as the Wildcats head coach.

 During the 2012-13 season, Adams led the Wildcats to their best season since the program's inception.
 Villanova finished 13-10, which included a seven-match winning streak.
 The Wildcats received a No. 6 seed in the BIG EAST Tournament, the highest in school history.